 - Feeling “fat” or overweight when that’s not the case

 - Distorted body image (seeing oneself as heavier as one is)

 - Fear of certain foods or food groups

 Anorexia nervosa also commonly co-occurs with a number of other mental health disorders.
 Co-occurring mood disorders such as anxiety and depression are the most prominent, but AN also frequently occurs alongside obsessive compulsive disorder (OCD) and substance use disorders.

 What Can Anorexia Do to the Brain?

-Fortunately, most of anorexia’s effects on the brain can be reversed with treatment, especially if treatment starts early.
+Fortunately, most of AN’s effects on the brain can be reversed with treatment, especially if treatment starts early.

 How Does Anorexia Cause Behavioral Changes?

 There are a number of ways anorexia nervosa may lead to behavioral changes in people.